NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 This document provides some theory and advice on practising continuous improvement.
 But you don't need a lot of process to get going.
 There will almost certainly be problems people are already aware of which provide a great starting point for improvement work.

 Set up regular retrospectives with the whole team and make a commitment to spend time acting on the things which are uncovered.
-Don't bite off more than you can chew: pick one or two changes which you think will be achievable in the next Sprint/iteration.
+Don't bite off more than you can chew: pick one or two changes which you think will be achievable in the next Sprint.

 Set out with the intention of having this as a permanent part of how you work, iteratively checking how things are, thinking of what to do to improve things, making a small change and repeating.